jplineb/Fever-Detector-COVID-Challenge/README.md

 Normally we could use this data with a calibrated sensor to get the exact temperature at certain spots, however this spot in which a person has to measure temperature is very specific and therefore sometimes hard to capture

-## Physical Design

-### Component Selection
+## Component Selection
 Like I said before, we wanted the Tig**IR** to be an affordable solution and using off the shelf parts.
-Luckily there were a few options for each which gave us some flexability
+Luckily there were a few options for each which gave us some flexibility

-#### The Brain
+### The Brain

 Being able to run who machine learning models and process incoming images can be a resource intensive task.
 For an effective solution you have two options
 1. Nvidia Jetson Nano